slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Books say: She did this because.
 Life says: She did this.
 Books are where things are explained to you; life is where things aren’t.
 I'm not surprised some people prefer books.' -- Julian Barnes*

+> *'A library is infinity under a roof.' -- Gail Carson Levine*

 > *'Think before you speak.
 Read before you think.' -- Fran Lebowitz*

+> *'No book is worth reading that isn’t worth rereading.' -- Susan Sontag*

 > *'I have never met a person I admired who did not read more books than I did.' -- Kevin Kelly*

 > *'You don’t have to burn books to destroy a culture.
 Just get people to stop reading them.' -- Ray Bradbury*

+### On classics

+> *'The great books are the books that never have to be written again.' -- Carl Van Doren*

+> *'A classic is a book which people praise and don’t read.' -- Mark Twain*

+> *'The worst thing about new books is that they keep us from reading the old ones.' -- Joseph Joubert*

+### On writing

+> *'Tears are words that need to be written.' -- Paulo Coelho*

 > *'I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of.' -- Joss Whedon*

-> *'Tears are words that need to be written.' -- Paulo Coelho*

 > *'The best writing is rewriting.' -- E. B. White*

 > *'Any word you have to hunt for in a thesaurus is the wrong word.' -- Stephen King*

-> *'No book is worth reading that isn’t worth rereading.' -- Susan Sontag*

-> *'A library is infinity under a roof.' -- Gail Carson Levine*

-### On classic books

-> *'The great books are the books that never have to be written again.' -- Carl Van Doren*

-> *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*

-> *'A classic is a book which people praise and don’t read.' -- Mark Twain*

-> *'The worst thing about new books is that they keep us from reading the old ones.' -- Joseph Joubert*